Microphone not working on laptop

 Conclusion:

-I won't say much as the blog has informed you all about the laptop microphone not working issue and also provide the solution to this problem It is an easy process and you can use it for various purposes.
+I won't say much as the blog has informed you about the laptop microphone not working issue and provided the solution.
+It is an easy process, and you can use it for various purposes.

 Frequently Asked Questions